rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+3.1 (+) Option to Reduce AO in bright areas.
+Helps prevent unwanted shadows in bright transparent effects like smoke and fire.

 3.0 (+) More tweaks to Fake GI - improving performance and smoothness.
 Improved FXAA quality (fixed rare divide by zero and fixed subtle issue where Fake GI combined badly with FXAA).
 Improved sharpen quality (better clamp limits).
 Simplified main settings.
 Added dropdown to select from two AO quality levels.
 Bounce tweaked and moved bounce strength to advanced settings (it is now equal to ao_strength by default - having them different is usually worse.)

 2.1 (+) Smoother blur for Fake Global Illumination light, which fixes artefacts (thank you Alex Tuderan).
 Tweaked defaults.
 Minor tweaks elsewhere.
 Smoother where GI meets sky detect.